microsoft/vscode-python-devicesimulator/docs/developers-setup.md

 * Python extension for VS Code (download from VS Code market place)

-## Steps to Get Started Running the Extension in Debug Mode
+## Steps to Get Started Running the Extension Locally

 1. Make sure you have all the dependencies installed (Node, Python, Playsound, VS Code, Python VS Code extension)